-Drive with your headlights on, and be aware that when you are travelling by scooter you are at a height disadvantage to the other users of the road and sidewalk.
-Make sure you and your scooter have the following safety features:

-- brightly coloured clothing or reflective safety vest; - reflective strips on front, sides and back of scooter; - · lights on front and back of scooter; and - a fluorescent orange bike flag attached to the back seat of the scooter.
+- Remember that you are at a height disadvantage to the other users of the road and sidewalk. - · Drive with your headlights on. - Wear brightly coloured clothing or reflective safety vest. - Put reflective strips on the front, sides and back of your scooter. - Use a fluorescent orange bike flag attached to the back seat of the scooter.